polarisltd/StatusPipelineModule_1/README.md

 Component visual layout is based on outside of component provided Observable data.
 It is based on following data model:

 - Board, can having multiple Columns;

 - Columns, can having multiple Cards;

 - Cards, those containing Task data.

 Functionality

 - Board is built dynamically based on above data model;

 - Columns having defined sequence of following on Board;

-- Draggable Cards between columns;
+- Draggable Cards between Cards and Columns;

+- There is animation feature during DnD - Scaling for drop between Cards and Color animation dropping into empty column;

 - Rules describing Drag and Drop permissions are provided as Callback at embedding component side;

 - Column title editable;

-- Click on column title emitting event;
-- Cards can be added; Event emitted and Data updated.
+- Card can be added/edited/updated; Event emitted and Data updated.
+There are popup modal Form available for this.
+Press on "Submit" saves changes, otherwise they are discarded

-- Cards cn be edited; updated card delivered as event and Data updated.
-- Cards can be removed; Delivered as Event and Data updated.
+- Column Header can be edited;

+- Events being generated at following conditions:

+    - Click on column title;

+    - Removal of Card from Favorites;

+    - Press on Card "Show Messages" button

+    - Press on Card "Documents" button

+    - Press on Card "Arrow" button;

+    - Press on Card "Project Room" button;

+- More functionality

+    - Press on Card "Show Messages" button opens sidebar in tab "Messages and embeds content passed from Portal"

+    - Option to Edit Due Date by Pressing "Due Date" icon on Card.
+This shows Date Pickup form.
+Only future dates are available for selection e.g. Due Date can only be promoted.

+    - Due Date has been colored if current date is in 3 days (Orange) or Over Due (Red).
+As well same color exclamation mark is shown on the top right corner of card.

 - Board Layout design allows to scroll horizontally to accomodate Columns left on right side and to scroll up and down to see cards left bellow window area.
   Cards and columns are designed to be fixed width so they could imitate "real" cards we accustomed to see on task planning board.

 ## Architectural bits

-- StatusPipeline component is implemented internally as 3 sub components namely Board-component, column-component, card-component.
+- StatusPipeline component is implemented internally as 3 sub components namely Board-component, Column-component, Card-component.
 There is a single instance of such component per data element.

 - Static Json Input data and Subject/Observable are defined within dataSource.
 We make sure Subject is a singleton so all subcomponents receive same instance.
 Each subcomponent subscribes to this Observable in order to redraw  UI layout on data change.

 - There is API code class Database which is used by subcomponents and share data update API.
 It being created with new operator and encapsulates Topic/Observable to push make data updates from within sub components.

 - Column ordering is implemented as Angular Pipe.

+- One of input parameters provides Portal object which can be inserted into Portal Outlet in a sidebar.

 ## Data model